 We as stuvus also want to help you in particular with the preparation of lists and with election advertising.
-You can find last year’s presentation here.
-On 6 October 2020 an information evening takes place at 6 p.m.
-You can join the meeting here.
+You can find the presentation here.
+On the 19th of April from 18:15 a digital information event will take place (https://meet.stuvus.uni-stuttgart.de/gremieninfoabend-2022).

 The University of Stuttgart's responsible person for the election this year is Susan Völkel.
 You can contact her via mail at firstname.lastname@example.org.

 As a constituted student body, stuvus has a democratic structure.
 All offices and committees are determined by elections.

 Offices such as those of the chairman of the board of directors, the committee members, the advisers and the heads of the working groups are not elected directly by you, but by your representatives in the student parliament.
 If you want to fill such an office, you only have to apply to the president of the StuPa by 12 the day before a meeting of the student parliament and introduce yourself to the student parliament.
 In the first StuPa meeting of the semester, all offices except for the heads of the working groups are newly elected.

 The Senate, the student parliament and the faculty councils are directly elected by you.
 For this purpose, the committee elections of the university take place once a year.

 You can find the election manifestos from 2021 of the respective lists below:

 - Liste 42